 I am a 60-something retired teacher living with my partner and 20-something son in Bournemouth.
-We live in an era of low – potentially negative – interest rates, a looming recession and a stock market increasingly detached from the real economy; my own reading and research into Bitcoin has convinced me that it represents a fascinating investment opportunity.
-With a limited disposable income and a lifetime savings habit, I have found the Coinfloor Autobuy account to be a hassle-free way of investing in Bitcoin.
-My objective is to diversify my investment portfolio, preserve my hard-earned capital and— over time—-generate a decent return.
+In an era of low – potentially negative – interest rates, a looming recession and a stock market increasingly detached from the real economy, my own reading and research into Bitcoin has convinced me that it represents a fascinating investment opportunity.
+With a limited disposable income and a lifetime savings habit, the Coinfloor Autobuy account is a hassle-free way of investing in Bitcoin.
+My objective is to diversify my investment portfolio, preserve my hard-earned capital and – over time – generate a decent return.

 Image Credit – The blog post image is from Aaron Burden, on Unsplash.